-Lie on your back with your knees bent.
-Put your hands on your hip bones and flatten your back into the ground.
-You will feel your hip bones are pointing towards you.
-Now arch your back up keeping your buttocks on the ground.
-You will feel your hip bones are pointing towards your knees.
-Find the middle position between the two extremes, your hip bones should be pointing towards the ceiling.
-This is neutral.
+Lie on back with knees bent.
+Put hands on hip bones and flatten back into the ground.
+You will feel hip bones are pointing towards you.
+Now arch back up keeping buttocks on the ground.
+You will now feel hip bones are pointing towards knees.
+Find the middle position between the two extremes and hip bones should be pointing towards the ceiling.
+This is neutral